jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 3. The EMM/DPC is sending blank/malformed configurations without admin input
 4. There's a bug 🙃

+For:

-For 1, reach out if you believe this to be a mistake.
+1. Reach out if you believe this to be a mistake.

-For 2, if you have a use case that mandates devices are offline for more than one week at a time, please reach out.
+2. If you have a use case that mandates devices are offline for more than one week at a time, please reach out.

-For 3, get in touch with your EMM in the first instance to debug their platform.
+3. Get in touch with your EMM in the first instance to debug their platform.
 Loop me in as required to assist.

 ## Submitting to support